dotnet/AspNetCore.Docs/aspnetcore/testing/troubleshoot.md

 ### No .NET Core SDKs were detected
 In the **New Project** dialog for ASP.NET Core you may see the following warning:

-**No .NET Core SDKs were detected, please ensure they are included in the environment variable 'PATH'**
+**No .NET Core SDKs were detected, ensure they are included in the environment variable 'PATH'**

 ![A screenshot of the OneASP.NET dialog showing the warning message](troubleshoot/_static/NoNetCore.png)